What makes your CSA different from farmers’ markets and grocery stores?

 - We want to connect with YOU.
 Join our CSA and you can see exactly where your produce comes from–take a tour, or even volunteer.

-- We’d also like to get to know your personally and receive your input on what sorts of veggies we are growing here.
-We’ll try anything once.
+- We’d also like to get to know you personally and receive your input on what sorts of produce we are growing.

-- Supporting our farm buys more than just a share of veggies; your subscription supports local food, local businesses, and the mission and work of the Sisters of St. Francis.
+- Supporting our farm buys more than just a share of produce; your subscription supports local food, local businesses, and the mission and work of the Sisters of St. Francis.

-- We’ll let you know in a weekly newsletter just what to do with the produce in your box, including storage tips and cooking tips.
-Check your email box.
+- We’ll let you know what to do with the produce in a weekly newsletter in your box, including storage tips and cooking tips.
+Check your email.

 What sorts of farming methods do you use?

 We raise all our produce on land that has been on the farm for over 100 years.
 Using crop rotation, floating row covers and companion planting, we manage the insects and weeds on our farm without resorting to synthetic pesticides or herbicides.
 On occasion we will spray an organically certified product to protect our vegetables from insects, when necessary to save the crop.
-We maintain fertility in our gardens through the use of cover crops, crop rotation, and the addition of organic materials such as straw and manure from our cows.
-Chickens also contribute to the fertility of soil when we keep them in portions of the gardens in the summer months.
+We maintain fertility in our gardens through the use of cover crops, crop rotation, and the addition of organic materials such as straw.
 In the greenhouse we may add organically certified trace minerals (Azomite) to some of our heavier feeding plants.
 We also fertilize all our transplants bi-weekly with an organically certified fish emulsion.
 Work in the garden is accomplished mostly by trained employees of the farm.

 Where and when to pick up my share?

-Pickup is in the upstairs of the big barn at Michaela Farm.
+Pickup is in the downstairs of the big barn by the farm store.
 There are two pick up days: Tuesday and Friday.
-Parking is available in front of the barn.
+Parking is available in front of the store.
 Please don’t go past the barn.
 These are access roads.

 What will the pickup look like?

 Each member will choose a day to pick up, either Tuesday or Friday, and will consistently come on that day for the entire season.
 Each member will bring his/her own bags in which to pack the produce.
 Each week you will pick up between 6-10 items depending on the harvest.
-The amount of people a single share will feed will depend upon the individual’s veggie consumption.
-If you really like to cook veggies at home, this share will be great for 1-2 people.
-If vegetables are more of a side-item in your home, the share could feed a family of four.
+The amount of people a single share will feed will depend upon the individual’s produce consumption.
+If you really like to cook produce at home, this share will be great for 1-2 people.
+If produce is more of a side-item in your home, the share could feed a family of four.
 Site-managers will be on hand to answer questions and check in members as they arrive.
 Produce will be put on tables with a list presented at the site of what exactly each subscriber should take.
-Eggs and beef will be kept in coolers with the site-managers and will be given to those subscribers who signed up for those shares.
+Eggs will be kept in coolers with the site-managers and will be given to those subscribers who signed up for those shares.

 What if I can’t pick up my share?

 Members are expected to come on the same day to pick up every week.
-If you must change your pick-up day, please call the office at (812) 933-0661 or send us an email at firstname.lastname@example.org by 9:00 a.m.
-Monday morning of the week you need to change pick-up days.
+If you must change your pick-up day, please call the office at (812) 933-0661 or send us an email at email@example.com by 9:00 a.m.
+Monday.
 Please let us know if this change will be for just one week or the rest of the season.
 You may send anyone to pick up your share if your are unable to make it to the pick-up.
 If you notify us 24 hours in advance (via phone or email) we can pack your share for you and leave it in the barn for you to pick up after the pick-up is closed.
-Drop your bags off with us in advance, labeled with your name to be sure no one mistakenly takes your share.

 What if I miss my pickup and do not make alternate arrangements?